Skip to Main Content

 • Provide regular opportunities to be observed by the student.

-• Regularly observe the student’s work and provide constructive feedback (see “Giving and Receiving Effective Feedback: A Review Article and How-To Guide“).
+• Regularly observe the student’s work and provide constructive feedback which focuses on the development and demonstration of Social Work competencies.

 Evaluation